March for Science: Worldwide protests begin

 Chant for evidence-based science

-It wasn't only major cities where scientists and their supporters came out in support of science.
+It wasn't only major cities where scientists and their supporters came out.

 Rebecca McElroy, an astrophysics doctoral student at the University of Sydney, tweeted video of a "mini march for science" around the dome of the Anglo-Australian Telescope in New South Wales.